nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr/README.md

 You may edit the source code file very-simple-bot.js to add additional sample requests/responses in the dictionaries and create new ones for additional languages.

-### Local deployment
+### Local deployment using ngrok

+If you plan to test using `Local deployment with ngrok` (Internet tunneling service) on your own computer for both this simple chatbot sample server and the sample Voice API application, follow the instructions [here](https://github.com/nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr#local-deployment) first.

-To run your own instance of this sample application locally, you'll need an up-to-date version of Node.js (we tested with version 14.3.0).
+Then to run an instance of this sample application locally, you'll need an up-to-date version of Node.js (we tested with version 16.5.1).

 Download this sample application code to a local folder, then go to that folder.